lara-martin/NLP-class/homeworks/hw1.md

 For example, if I was defining what UMBC is:<br>
 **UMBC**: "University of Maryland, Baltimore County (UMBC) is a top-ranked national university with an inclusive culture that connects innovative teaching and learning, research across disciplines, and civic engagement."
 (UMBC, https://umbc.edu/about/)

+The formatting of your citation doesn't need to be in any particular format, but direct quotes *always* need to be surrounded by double quotes (").

 Please note that you will be graded on the accuracy of your definition, so make sure your source is reliable.

 <div class="alert alert-info">